 ‘Shameless’ star Tina Malone nearly escapes jail after posting info of 2 year old James Bulger’s murderer

 The 56-year-old actress, who is best known for her portrayal of Mimi Maguire in Shameless, has admitted sharing a picture of James Bulger's killer Jon Venables on social media.
-Although she blamed it on a mental breakdown, Malone also had added that she did know anonymity was granted to the murders but did not what an injunction was.
+Although she blamed it on a mental breakdown, Malone also added that she did know anonymity was granted to the murders but did not what an injunction was.

 The Murder